yocontra/nova/README.md

 ## Dependencies

-Nova only aims to be compliant with WebKit.
-If you want nova to work with older browsers you can check out [this list by Modernizr](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills)
+As of now, nova only aims to be compliant with the latest browsers.
+A seperate build will be available that is jammed packed with polyfills and shims at some point in the future.
+If you want nova to work with older browsers THIS MOMENT you can check out [this page by Modernizr](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills) that has a massive list of shims/polyfills.
 Developers will need coffee-script and uglify-js installed globally via npm to build nova and fusker to run the test server.

 ## Contributors